 March.
 Part VI (6) of Dombey and Son published (chapters 17–19).

 March.
 Charles and Catherine Dickens return to London.
 Rents a house at 1 Chester Place, Regents Park from March – June.

 March, 5.
 An explosion at the Oaks Colliery at Hoyle Mill in Yorkshire kills 73 men and boys.

 April, 3.
-Withdraws Charley from King’s College School due to outbreak of Scarlet Fever.
+Dickens withdraws Charley from King’s College School due to outbreak of Scarlet Fever.